 - Housing: Each participant will be housed, free of charge, in dorms on the Georgia Tech campus.

 - Food Allowance: Each participant will receive a food allowance to be used at various campus eateries.

 - Activities: Aside from their own research projects, participants will be provided with a series of seminars, workshops, and field trips (both professional and simply fun) to expose them to the various topics of interest, both at Georgia Tech and in the Atlanta area.

 - Deliverables: At the conclusion of the program, participants will submit a written summary of their research project and orally present it on the last day of the program.

-We accept applications from undergraduate students who are majoring in engineering or computer science.
+We accept applications from undergraduate students who are majoring in engineering, computer science, or physics.
 All applicants should be U.S. citizens or permanent residents attending higher education institutions in the U.S. (other than Georgia Tech) or Puerto Rico.
-We are particularly interested in receiving applications from students majoring in non-research institutions and/or who come from groups that are traditionally underrepresented in science, technology, engineering and mathematics (low income, ethnic and racial minorities, first generation college students, and women).
+We are particularly interested in receiving applications from students majoring in non-research institutions and/or who come from groups that are traditionally underrepresented in science, technology, engineering, and mathematics (low income, ethnic and racial minorities, first generation college students, and women).